osinmv/function-lookup-mcp/README.md

 # Function Signature Lookup MCP Server

 An MCP server that provides function signature lookups for any API.
-Uses universal ctags to extract functions and prototypes for indexing header files.
+Uses SQLite database and universal ctags to extract functions and prototypes for indexing source files.
+Supports all languages that ctags supports including Python, C, Go, C++, JavaScript, Rust, Java, and many others.

 ## Requirements